 I was listening to a podcast called Against the Rules.
 Specifically the episode The Coach in Your Head.
 As of now (Oct 2020) the podcast has two series.
 One covers referees, and the other coaches.
 This particular episode is part of the series on coaches.

-Even though the majority of jobs are filled through word of mouth, you still need a resume.
+Download as PDF Even though the majority of jobs are filled through word of mouth, you still need a resume.
 In my experience, even if people hire you because they know you or you come highly recommended, they still ask for your resume.
-Either because they want to make sure you are the real deal or because they […]
+Either because they want to make sure you are the real deal […]

-Naturally, when you consider changing jobs you get a little nervous.
+Download as PDF Naturally, when you consider changing jobs you get a little nervous.
 You begin to ask yourself a range of reasonable, and unreasonable questions.
 Second guessing your knowledge and expertise.
-Wondering if are making the right decision to look for alternative work and wondering if the place […]
+Wondering if are making the right decision to look for alternative work and wondering if […]

 The one thing we all have the same amount of is time, and we all value it differently.
 Some people are happy to spend more time if they save money.
 For example, they might choose to build their own website, rather than have someone else do it.
 Even if their web-building knowledge is limited. […]